-Men Tell Why Other Men Don’t Interrupt Sexism at Work
+Men Tell Why Other Men Don’t Interrupt Sexism at Work (Blog Post)

 What would you do if you heard a colleague say that women aren’t qualified for a particular job?
 Or if you heard them questioning another colleague’s work because they don’t believe she is capable?

 For many men, the answer is complicated.
 Although most men (86%) surveyed say they are committed to speaking up when they witness sexist behavior, only 31% feel confident they can do so, according to recent research published by Catalyst.

 Catalyst surveyed nearly 1,500 men working in Canada across industries, organizational ranks, job tenure, ages, and ethnic backgrounds.
 We also conducted in-depth interviews with 27 of these men to gain further insight.